 - Bars that aren’t open to transwomen, because I wouldn’t want to support TERFs or patronize anywhere that wasn’t trans-inclusive

 I have included lesbian bars that allow all genders in, but have tried to note this in the description.

 To help you find your chosen country, I’ve listed the countries in alphabetical order.
 If you can’t find your country, then I’m afraid that’s because I couldn’t find anything there.
-If there are missing locations, please let me know in the comments.
+If there are missing locations, please let me know.